danfenghong/Information_Fusion_CasFormer/datasets/README.md

-Please put the reconstructed HSI in this folder.
+Please put the your datasets.